A Guide Physical Therapy for Sciatica (Lumbar Radiculopathy)

 - Diagnosing Sciatica

-- What to Expect from Physical Therapy Treatment of Sciatica
+- What to Expect from Physical Therapy for Sciatica

 - What If Conservative Care Doesn't Work?